Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Do foreigners face extra challenges in Bali right now?

-The overall difficulty level for foreigners buying property in Bali is moderate to high compared to local buyers, primarily because foreigners cannot own freehold land (Hak Milik) and must navigate alternative ownership structures like leasehold or Hak Pakai (right to use) arrangements.
+Buying property in Bali as a foreigner is significantly more complex than buying as an Indonesian citizen, mainly because foreigners cannot own freehold land (Hak Milik) and must navigate alternative structures like Hak Pakai (right to use) or leasehold arrangements.

 We will tell you more in our blog article about foreigner property ownership in Bali.